Priyanshu2750/Tria-Project/README.md

 This repository contains a single-page app that demonstrates a clean contact list UI with search and the ability to add contacts.

+## Live Demo

+The application is deployed and can be accessed at: [https://tria-project-cgzi.vercel.app/](https://tria-project-cgzi.vercel.app/)

 ## Features

 - View a list of contacts with their details